Feijoada (Brazilian Beef Stew)

-Feijoada or Brazilian Beef Stew is the national dish of Brazil.
+Feijoada, or Brazilian Beef Stew, is Brazil’s national dish.
 If made traditionally, it can take a day or two to make.
+This version is NOT 100% authentic; however, it’s easy to make and can be made with ingredients found in your local grocery store.
 A pressure cooker makes this version much faster!

 What is a typical Brazilian meal?